Nikoleta-v3/Game-Theory-and-Python/paper.md

 These instructions can also be found in the [README](https://github.com/Nikoleta-v3/Game-Theory-and-Python/blob/master/README.rst).
-Though we recommend that the material can be covered in 2 hours, in both a workshop environment and through independent learning, some audience/learners might not complete all the exercises.
+Though we recommend that the material can be covered in 2 hours, in both a workshop environment and through independent learning, some audience/learners might need more time to complete all the exercises.
 We recommend any facilitator/learner to adjust as necessary.

 # Recent Uses